spacelift-io/user-documentation/docs/concepts/run/README.md

 ![](<../../assets/screenshots/Screenshot from 2021-04-01 15-53-59.png>)

-Note that Ground Control refers to the bit directly controlled by us, in a nod to late [David Bowie](https://www.youtube.com/watch?v=tRMZ_5WYmCg).
+Note that Ground Control refers to the bit directly controlled by us, in a nod to late [David Bowie](https://www.youtube.com/watch?v=tRMZ_5WYmCg){: rel="nofollow"}.
 The main purpose of this phase is for Ground Control to make sure that the worker node gets everything that's required to perform the job, and that it can take over the execution.

 Once the worker is able to pull the Docker image and use it to start the container, this phase is over and the [initialization](./#initializing) phase begins.
 If the process fails for whatever reason, the run is marked as [failed](./#failed).